wp-plugins/magento-user-compatibility/readme.txt

 == Installation ==

+0. Manually import the database of your previous Magento customer passwords.
+1. Alter the database.
+See FAQ.
-1. Unzip and upload `/magento-user-compatibility/` to the `/wp-content/plugins/` directory
+2. Unzip and upload `/magento-user-compatibility/` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==